duncanmcclean/cookie-notice/README.md

 ## Settings

-If you wish to customise the text of the notice or turn off our default styles, you can do that in the Addon settings.
+You can update your Settings in the Addons section of the Control Panel.

-* Go to the Control Panel
+### Override Styles
-* Go to the Addons page
+We provide a toggle so you can enable or disable our default styles.
+They are enabled by default.

-* Click on the 'Cookie Notice' addon.
+### Notice text
-* Make changes
+You can change the notice text to whatever you want.
+We provide one out of the box.